 The conclusions and minimum regret or no regret recommendations of this IRP include integrating the maximum amount of renewable generation that is practical to interconnect in the first four years of the planning period, adding distributed resources and hardening the transmission and distribution grid so that it can be segregated into eight largely self-sufficient electric islands (MiniGrids).
-This is essential in order to mitigate, manage and enable timely recovery from a major storm, while shifting the traditional generation from largely heavy fuel oil and distillate fuels to cleaner natural gas.
-The following list provides an overall summary of conclusions and recommendations.
+This is essential in order to mitigate, manage and enable timely recovery from a major storm, while shifting the traditional generation from largely heavy fuel oil and distillate fuels to renewables and cleaner natural gas.